-Objective: Psychological treatments can relieve mental distress and improve well-being, and the dissemination of evidencebased methods is believed to aid patients in gaining access to the right type of help.
-Meanwhile, Internet-based cognitive behavior therapy (ICBT) has shown promising results for many psychiatric disorders.
+Objective: Psychological treatments can relieve mental distress and improve well-being, and the dissemination of evidence-based methods can help patients gain access to the right type of aid.
+Meanwhile, Internet-based cognitive–behavioral therapy (ICBT) has shown promising results for many psychiatric disorders.
 However, research on the potential for negative effects of psychological treatments has been lacking.
-Method: An individual patient data meta-analysis of 29 clinical trials of ICBT (N = 2866) was performed using the Reliable Change Index for each of the primary outcome measures to distinguish deterioration rates among patients in treatment and control conditions.
-Statistical analyses of predictors were subsequently conducted using generalized linear mixed models.
+Method: An individual patient data meta-analysis of 29 clinical trials of ICBT (N = 2,866) was performed using the Reliable Change Index for each primary outcome measures to distinguish deterioration rates among patients in treatment and control conditions.
+Statistical analyses of predictors were conducted using generalized linear mixed models.
 Missing data was handled by multiple imputation.
-Results: Deterioration rates were 122 (5.8%) in treatment and 130 (17.4%) in control conditions, yielding a total of 252 (8.8%).
-Patients in a control condition had higher odds of deteriorating, Odds Ratios (OR) 3.10, 95% Confidence Interval (CI) [2.21-4.34].
-Clinical severity at pre treatment was related to lower odds, OR 0.62, 95% CI [0.50-0.77], and 0.51, 95% CI [0.51-0.80], for treatment and control conditions.
-In terms of sociodemographic variables, being in a relationship, 0.58, 95% CI [0.35-0.95], having at least a university degree, 0.54, 95% CI [0.33-0.88], and being older, 0.78, 95% CI, [0.62-0.98], were also associated with lower odds of deterioration, but only for patients assigned to treatment.
-Conclusion: Deterioration among patients receiving ICBT is not uncommon and should be monitored by researchers in order to reverse a negative treatment trend.
+Results: Deterioration rates were 122 (5.8%) in treatment and 130 (17.4%) in control conditions.
+Relative to receiving treatment, patients in a control condition had higher odds of deteriorating, odds ratios (ORs) = 3.10, 95% confidence interval (CI) [2.21, 4.34].
+Clinical severity at pretreatment was related to lower odds, OR = 0.62, 95% CI [0.50, 0.77], and OR = 0.51, 95% CI [0.51, 0.80], for treatment and control conditions.
+In terms of sociodemographic variables, being in a relationship, OR = 0.58, 95% CI [0.35, 0.95], having at least a university degree, OR = 0.54, 95% CI [0.33, 0.88], and being older, OR = 0.78, 95% CI, [0.62, 0.98], were also associated with lower odds of deterioration, but only for patients assigned to a treatment condition.
+Conclusion: Deterioration among patients receiving ICBT or being in a control condition can occur and should be monitored by researchers to reverse and prevent a negative treatment trend.

 Place, publisher, year, edition, pages